Dungeon in my Pocket

 Dungeon in my Pocket is made with RPG in a Box, a tool for easily creating 3D grid-based, voxel-style RPGs and adventure games.
 Check it out if you are interested in creating your own game!

-The assets in this game can now be purchased as part of the Tiny Dungeon Voxels pack!
-They are based on the Tiny Dungeon tileset by Oryx Design Lab.
+Assets based on the Tiny Dungeon tileset by Oryx Design Lab.

 Dialogue font is "m5x7" by Daniel Linssen.

 Music by Josh Penn-Pierson.